thebkv/bkv/exodus03.md

 chapter: 3
 focus: "Holy Ground, Divine Identity, and Commission"
 summary: "The delivering consciousness, separated from Egypt and emptied of premature self-reliance, turns toward the divine Presence and discovers that true deliverance begins when God reveals Himself as the acting power."
+permalink: /exodus03/
 ---

-# Exodus 3 — The Deliverer Turns Toward God
+# Exodus 3 — The Deliverer Encounters the Divine Presence

 ## BKV Insight